-The breadth and flexibility of the OPERA framework allows for a range of different uses and users.
-While it has been designed primarily as a framework suitable for civil society groups to strengthen their advocacy efforts to hold governments to account for systemic deprivations of ESC rights-its utility goes beyond this.
-For example, in the context of ESC rights adjudication within national courts and other quasi-judicial mechanisms at the national, regional and international level, the OPERA framework may assist to build evidence for specific cases or complaints.
-It could also be adapted in ways that are relevant to assessing complaints that may come before the Committee on Economic, Social and Cultural Rights under the new complaints mechanism established by the Optional Protocol to the Covenant.
-For policy makers, the framework can be used to integrate a human rights-based based approach in policy monitoring and evaluation methods, such as results-based management or performance contracting.
-Fundamentally, however, the framework gives precedence to inclusive tools and techniques that have the potential to be adapted and used with and by community groups themselves.
+The breadth and flexibility of the OPERA framework allows for a range of potential uses and users.
+It has been designed primarily as a framework suitable for civil society groups to strengthen their efforts to hold governments to account for systemic deprivations of ESC rights; but its utility goes beyond this.
+For example, the OPERA framework may assist in building evidence for specific cases before national courts, national human rights institutions, or other quasi-judicial mechanisms.
+For policy-makers, it may be used to integrate a human rights-based approach in policy monitoring and evaluation methods, such as results-based management or performance contracting.
+It could be adapted in ways that are relevant to assessing complaints that may come before the Committee on Economic, Social and Cultural Rights under the new complaints mechanism established by the Optional Protocol to the Covenant.

-Step 1 - Outcomes: Assessing the level of the enjoyment of rights
+Step 1 - Outcomes: Assessing the level of enjoyment of rights